Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the maximum amount of data (counted in megabytes per second) that can be moved across the external memory interface in a second.
-It's worked out by multiplying the interface width by its memory clock speed.
-In the case of DDR RAM, it must be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be transferred over the external memory interface within a second.
+The number is calculated by multiplying the bus width by its memory speed.
+If it uses DDR type RAM, the result should be multiplied by 2 once again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
+The better the memory bandwidth, the better the card will be in general.
 It especially helps with anti-aliasing, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly record to the local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of Render Output Units by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on lots of other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly write to the local memory in a second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices